felixmohnert/felixmohnert.github.io/_posts/2014-06-07-learning-swift-with-ruby-background.md

 share: true
 ---

-As soon I heard about the Swift programming language I got curious.
+As soon as I heard about the Swift programming language I got curious.
 I tried already to look into Objective-C but felt not quite ready yet.
 My programming knowledge developed now over about 2 years, with almost no prior knowledge.
 In the past 2 years I learned Ruby (on Rails) and of course all the things